-This topic describes the VMware Customer Experience Improvement Program (CEIP) and the Pivotal Telemetry Program (Telemetry) used in the Enterprise PKS tile.
+This topic describes the VMware Customer Experience Improvement Program (CEIP) and the Telemetry Program used in the Tanzu Kubernetes Grid Integrated Edition tile.

-The CEIP and Telemetry program allow VMware and Pivotal to collect data from customer installations to improve your Enterprise PKS experience.
-Collecting data at scale enables us to identify patterns and alert you to warning signals in your Enterprise PKS installation.
+The CEIP and Telemetry program allows VMware to collect data from customer installations to improve the Tanzu Kubernetes Grid Integrated Edition experience.
+Collecting data at scale enables VMware to identify patterns and warning signals in Tanzu Kubernetes Grid Integrated Edition installations.

-You can configure Enterprise PKS to use one of the following CEIP and Telemetry participation levels:
+You can configure Tanzu Kubernetes Grid Integrated Edition to use one of the following CEIP and Telemetry participation levels:

-Standard: (Default) This level collects data anonymously.
-Your data is used to inform the ongoing development of Enterprise PKS.
+Standard: (Default) This level forwards usage data to VMware anonymously.
+Your data is used to inform the ongoing development of Tanzu Kubernetes Grid Integrated Edition.

-Note: Enterprise PKS does not collect any personally identifiable information (PII) at either participation level.
-For a list of the data Enterprise PKS collects, see Data Dictionary.
+Note: Tanzu Kubernetes Grid Integrated Edition does not collect any personally identifiable information (PII) at either participation level.
+For a list of the data Tanzu Kubernetes Grid Integrated Edition collects, see Data Dictionary.

-For information about configuring CEIP and Telemetry participation, see the CEIP and Telemetry section of the installation topic for your IaaS:
+To configure CEIP and Telemetry, see the CEIP and Telemetry section of the installation topic for your IaaS:

 The CEIP and Telemetry programs use the following components to collect data:

-Telemetry Server: This component runs on the PKS control plane.
-The server receives telemetry events from the PKS API and metrics from Telemetry agent pods.
+Telemetry Server: This component runs on the TKGI control plane.
+The server receives telemetry events from the TKGI API and metrics from Telemetry agent pods.
 The server sends events and metrics to a data lake for archiving and analysis.

 Telemetry Agent Pod: This component runs in each Kubernetes cluster as a deployment with one replica.
 Agent pods periodically poll the Kubernetes API for cluster metrics and send the metrics to the Telemetry server.